- QUICK CONTACT

 Istria is a region of exceptional wines and truffles.
 As a very popular tourist destination, with its broad selection of seaside resorts, sports centres, small agricultural estates or wine roads, Istra will satisfy even the most demanding visitors.

 The Kvarner Gulf is the area in Northern part of Croatian Adriatic, bordered by Croatian mainland and Istrian Peninsula.
 Kvarner Gulf includes some of Croatian islands as well as coastline cities and towns.
-This region offers a wide range of destinations for sailing, from Umag, to Kornati, this sailing region is a little more demanding for sailing in Croatia due to its more variable weather conditions, and especially strong NE wind Bura that sometimes can blow gale force even in the summer time, coming from the coast falling from a massive mountain Velebit.
+This region offers a wide range of destinations for sailing, from Umag to the Kornati, this sailing region is a little more demanding for sailing in Croatia due to its more variable weather conditions, and especially strong NE wind Bura that sometimes can blow gale force even in the summertime, coming from the coast falling from a massive mountain Velebit.

 Destinations to visit by sailing in this region are (recommended): Poreč, Brijuni national park, islands Susak and Unije, island Cres, island Krk, Mali Lošinj town on the island of Lošinj, Rab on the island of Rab, island Ilovik and all the way south to the islands of Silba and Olib.
 Starting ports for catamarans in this area are Pula, Krk and Rovinj.
 Pula and Rovinj are starting ports in Istria, and Krk is found in hte heart of Kvarner Gulf.

 Travelling to Istria and Kvarner is easily accesable by roads from Central Europe due to the closenes of Italy and Slovenia, close access to highways and Pula airport.
 Ryan air has a regular line from London to Pula.
 Other close airports to Pula are Trieste, Treviso and Venezia airport in Italy and Ljubljana in Slovenia.